-Brain state-dependent EEG-triggered TMS is a novel method with unique perspectives with respect to effectiveness and consistency of the ensuing brain stimulation effects8,9,31.
+Brain-state-dependent EEG-triggered TMS is a novel method with unique perspectives with respect to effectiveness and consistency of the ensuing brain stimulation effects8,9,31.
 The main advantage of the method is that a functionally relevant endogenous brain state may be specifically targeted to trigger the TMS pulse, inducing potentially less variable and longer-lasting brain responses11.
-Real-time EEG-triggered repetitive TMS in the negative phase of the sensorimotor μ-rhythm of human M1 (i.e., the state of increased corticospinal excitability, Figure 2) induced significantly stronger LTP-like plasticity (a long-term increase of MEP amplitude) compared to brain-state independent TMS11,20.
-In addition to its scientific utility, the application of real-time EEG-TMS to cortical areas, such as the dorsolateral prefrontal cortex (DLPFC), has the potential to increase the effectiveness of current therapeutic brain stimulation protocols.
+Real-time EEG-triggered repetitive TMS in the negative phase of the sensorimotor μ-rhythm of human M1 (i.e., the state of increased corticospinal excitability, Figure 2) induced significantly stronger LTP-like plasticity (a long-term increase of MEP amplitude) compared to brain-state-independent TMS11,20.
+In addition to its scientific utility, the application of real-time EEG–TMS to cortical areas, such as the dorsolateral prefrontal cortex (DLPFC), has the potential to increase the effectiveness of current therapeutic brain-stimulation protocols.

-In this manuscript, we presented the methodological steps for the implementation of real-time EEG.
-Fundamental requirements for the conduction of experiments with this method are, first, the use of a TMS-compatible EEG system with a real-time digital out option and, second, the use of real-time signal processing with the implementation of a phase-detection algorithm24, which extracts the desired brain rhythm (e.g., sensorimotor μ-rhythm) from the recorded EEG signal using spatial filters (e.g., C3-centered Laplacian filter) and applies stimulation when preselected conditions (i.e., phase and power of the targeted brain rhythm) are met.
+In this manuscript, we presented the methodological steps for the implementation of real-time EEG–TMS.
+Fundamental requirements for the conduction of experiments with this method are, first, the use of a TMS-compatible EEG system with a real-time digital-out option and, second, the use of real-time signal processing with the implementation of a phase-detection algorithm24, which extracts the desired brain rhythm (e.g., sensorimotor μ-rhythm) from the recorded EEG signal using spatial filters (e.g., C3-centered Laplacian filter) and applies stimulation when preselected conditions (i.e., phase and power of the targeted brain rhythm) are met.
 The performance and accuracy of the algorithm depend strongly on the SNR of the EEG recording20.
 Thus, the EEG preparation steps of the protocol are crucial to achieve a high SNR and ensure accurate triggering of the TMS, and a preselection of participants may need to be considered if the respective target oscillation is not sufficiently observable with EEG in every individual.
 Furthermore, the use of mechanical support arms for the coils and vacuum pillows to immobilize the participant’s head is advisable, in order to minimize artifacts due to the varying pressure of the coil on the electrodes.

-Regarding the application of the real-time EEG-TMS method in experimental paradigms, the selection of the brain rhythm of interest may vary.
+Regarding the application of the real-time EEG–TMS method in experimental paradigms, the selection of the brain rhythm of interest may vary.
 Thus, adjustments of the filtering are advisable to facilitate the identification of the targeted brain activity.
-Recently, several spatial filtering methods have been proposed to optimally extract a functionally relevant brain state (e.g., in channel space19, with current source density13, with local spatial filters11,28, and with individualized filters using, for example, spatial-spectral decomposition29).
+Recently, several spatial filtering methods have been proposed to optimally extract a functionally relevant brain state (e.g., in channel space19, with current source density13, with local spatial filters11,28, and with individualized filters using, for example, spatial–spectral decomposition29).
 Yet, so far, no unequivocal method exists to extract from surface EEG signals (sensor space) the real brain-oscillation phase (source space).
-Future studies that assess the correspondence of surface and source space signals are warranted to improve the precision of real-time EEG algorithms.
+Future studies that assess the correspondence of surface and source-space signals are warranted to improve the precision of real-time EEG algorithms.

-Whereas in this protocol we have focused on the 8–14 Hz sensorimotor µ-rhythm to demonstrate the influence of the instantaneous phase of this oscillation on corticospinal excitability, other oscillations (e.g., beta, theta, or infraslow oscillations) may also play a role.
+Whereas in this protocol we have focused on the 8–14-Hz sensorimotor µ-rhythm to demonstrate the influence of the instantaneous phase of this oscillation on corticospinal excitability, other oscillations (e.g., beta, theta, or infraslow oscillations) may also play a role.
 This method can, in principle, be used to target the phase for any oscillation that can be isolated with a sufficient SNR, including multiple superimposed oscillations (e.g., a negative cycle of alpha and a simultaneous positive peak of gamma).